Home Sponsors Organizers

 Quick rejection / Desk rejection policy

-• Papers, where the length is incommensurate with contributions, will be desk rejected.
-Submissions of more than 12,000 words will be desk rejected if their length is not justified.
-In a very exceptional case, such submissions may be considered for full review, but authors must provide clear strong justification for why submissions are required to be more than 12,000 words.
+• Papers, where the length is incommensurate with contribution or the stated length of the submission (i.e., short paper vs. standard length papers), will be desk rejected.
+Submissions of more than 5,000 words for short papers or 12,000 words for standard papers will be desk rejected if their length is not justified.
+In very exceptional cases, such submissions may be considered for full review, but authors must provide clear and strong justification for why submissions are required to be longer than the word limit.

-• If you have any concurrent submissions to UIST or other venues that are closely related – i.e., are based on the same study, artifact, or dataset – you must include an anonymized version of that submission to the concurrent submissions field.
+• Your submission must be original; it cannot be published or under concurrent review elsewhere.
+If you have any concurrent submissions to UIST or other venues that are closely related – i.e., are based on the same study, artifact, or dataset – you must include an anonymized version of that submission to the concurrent submissions field.
 Failure to do so will result in desk rejection.
 Please see ACM guide on prior and simultaneous submissions .

 • Research Quality and Lack of Relevant Context: Papers must include sufficient detail for reviewers to evaluate research quality according to the norms and expectations of the UIST community.
 Papers should demonstrate clear connections to existing research literature in HCI and related fields, showing how the work builds upon or relates to prior work.
 Papers that lack adequate methodological details for proper evaluation, or that fail to engage with relevant prior research, may be desk rejected.